ome/omero-figure/README.rst

     $ pip install -U omero-figure

 You need to update the Figure export script using one of the 2 options described above.
-If using *Option1*, you need to *replace* the existing script:
+If using *Option 1*, you need to *replace* the existing script:

 ::